HP319193/prisme.ai/docs/docs/en/workspaces/index.md

 ```

 The **config.value** field defined at the top of this workspace is exposed as a **config** variable inside your automations.
+This **config** variable is also avaible in the workspace config itself, as well as in installed apps config.
 [More details on variables usage](automations#variables).

 The **config** object accepts an additional field specific to apps : [**config.schema**](apps#defining-an-app-config-schema)